 The Belvedere owns the world’s most comprehensive and significant collection of works from the Biedermeier era.
 It originated from the wish of Emperor Franz II (I) and Ferdinand I to acquire at least one work by every contemporary artist.
 It is thanks to this endeavor that today one can superbly trace the development of Austrian art in the first decades of the nineteenth century.

-Landscape painting was constantly searching for a realistic rendering that approached nature, for instance Ferdinand Georg Waldmüller’s views of the Prater or the Salzkammergut from the 1830s, also the Landscape near Miesenbach by Friedrich Gauermann, and the Salzburg motifs by Friedrich Loos.
+In landscape painting artists were in constant quest for true-to-life realism.
+Ferdinand Georg Waldmüller’s views of the Prater park in Vienna and the Salzkammergut from the 1830s demonstrate these concerns, as does Landscape near Miesenbach by Friedrich Gauermann and the scenes from Salzburg by Friedrich Loos.

 +43 1 795 57 134